islamhaqq/UnrealEngineDeepDive/README.md

 This is called the _Program Stack_.
 And each item on the stack (a block of memory) is called a _stack frame_.
-Whenever a function is called (by another function), the operating system needs to store all local variables declared in the function, the contents of CPU registers for the function to utilize, and a way (return address) for the calling (outer) function (that is one stack frame below) to continue execution once the called function is returned by storing the return address.
-All of this memory stored in the stack frame.
+Whenever a function is called (by another function), the operating system needs to store all local variables declared in the function and the contents of CPU registers for the function to utilize.
+This is stored in the stack frame.
+When a function is returned, the stack frame for that particular function is popped off, but the caller needs to continue execution from where it left off.
+Thus, the return address for the called function is also stored in the stack frame.

 Before a program is loaded onto memory and executed, the operating system needs to first reserve an area of memory for the _program stack_